 Do not file Form 5305 with the IRS.
 Instead, keep it with your records.

-For more information on IRAs, including the required disclosures the Trustee must give the Grantor, see Pub.
-590, Individual Retirement Arrangements (IRAs).
+For more information on IRAs, including the required disclosures the Trustee must give the Grantor, see Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), or Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).

 Definitions